jackdewinter/pymarkdown/newdocs/src/plugins/rule_md006.md

 ### Differences From MarkdownLint Rule

-It is not clear how this rule, which is disabled by default, differs from Rule Md007.
-To make sure this rule is well-rounded, it has been changed to work with nested list blocks and block quotes.
+The original MarkdownLint rule MD006 only checked that bulleted lists start at the beginning of the line.
+This rule extends that behavior to nested list blocks and block quotes, and it has been superseded by [Rule MD007](./rule_md007.md), which provides more precise indentation control for lists.